WelbornGroup/Documentation/Polymers/parameterization-for-amoeba.md

 It shows a cubic box of side length 50 A, and that the parameters can be found in `beta_glucose_params.prm`.
 We will keep the discussion on the other terms for some other time.

 Now convert the pdb structure of the beta-glucose dimer to Tinker XYZ format.
+I usually prefer to do this in my local machine, which has Tinker8 (the commands here for `pdbxyz`, `xyzedit` and `analyze` are shown for Tinker8).
+You can also do so in Tinker9 on ARC(Infer), in which case you'll have to modify the command accordingly.
+For more information on using Tinker9 on ARC check out the documentation [here](./running-tinker9-basics.md).

-You can do that using Tinker's `pdbxyz` executable, with the input as `BGD.pdb` (the pdb file for the dimer), and the parameters as `beta_glucose_params.prm`.
+You can convert the PDB to Tinker XYZ using Tinker's `pdbxyz` executable, with the input as `BGD.pdb` (the pdb file for the dimer), and the parameters as `beta_glucose_params.prm`.
 To do so, run the command `~/path-to-tinker/analyze BGD.pdb -k tinker.key`.
 Change the path to Tinker as needed.
 This will give you a `BGD.xyz` file, which will be the Tinker XYZ file for the dimer.
 Open the file in a text editor, and change the atom types of the atoms as per the atom types you have in the monomer.

 Note that the dimer will have `2*n-3` atoms, where `n` is the number of atoms in the monomer.
 In our case, we have assumed that atoms with atom types 509 (O), 515 (H) and 512 (H) leave as a water molecule, so the bridging oxygen will have the atom type of 503.